How to Download the Photoshop Beta and Preview Upcoming Features

 Step 4: Open the Photoshop beta

-Once downloaded and installed, the Photoshop beta will be listed under Installed beta apps.
-Click the Open button.
+Once the Photoshop beta is downloaded and installed, you'll find it listed under Installed beta apps.

 Step 5: Confirm you are running the Photoshop beta